 Rollover Requirement Example

-The FanDuel sign-up bonus is a No Sweat First Bet Up to $1,000 and it comes with a 1x playthrough requirement.
+The FanDuel sign-up bonus used to be a No Sweat First Bet Up to $1,000 and it came with a 1x playthrough requirement.

-If you lose your first $1,000 bet, FanDuel refunds you in $1,000 of site credit.
-But you can’t simply withdraw this site credit, you must first wager it one time before you can withdraw any winnings.
+If you lost your first $1,000 bet, FanDuel refunded you in $1,000 of bonus bets.
+But you can’t simply withdraw the bonus bets, you had to wager them one time before you can withdraw any winnings.

 Playthrough Requirement vs Rollover Requirement